 But it wasn’t as hard as I thought it would be to eliminate dairy from dinner, the main meal that we share as a family, or even from his breakfasts and lunches.
-It just took a little bit of extra planning so that I wasn’t relying on standards that come naturally.
+It just took a little bit of extra planning so that I wasn’t relying on standard meals that come naturally.

 In case you ever need to try a dairy elimination diet for your family, I thought you might find it helpful to see what Ari ate for the first week of the experiment.
 I didn’t mention desserts here – but I stocked up on some special treats from Trader Joe’s for dessert: gum drops (with natural coloring), Joe-Joe’s, and Tofutti Cuties.